← Back to research

 FactorAssessment

-Market PositionNiche — terminal layer for agent workflows
+Market PositionStrong in niche — the breakout terminal layer for agent workflows

-Long-term OutlookPositive — clear niche, strong community, sustainable model
+Long-term OutlookPositive — clear niche, strong community, company now all-in on cmux

 Bottom Line

-cmux is the best terminal app for developers running parallel coding agents on macOS.
+cmux is the best terminal app for developers running parallel coding agents on macOS, and its trajectory since launch confirms it — quadrupling from ~5,200 to ~21,800 GitHub stars between March and June 2026.[1]
 Its notification system — rings, badges, popover — solves the real problem of tracking which agent needs you across dozens of sessions.
 It deliberately stays out of orchestration, making it a composable building block rather than an opinionated platform.

 Recommended for: macOS developers running parallel agent sessions who want native performance and notification awareness.

-Not recommended for: Teams needing orchestration, worktree management, or cross-platform support.
+Not recommended for: Teams needing orchestration, worktree management, or cross-platform support — or anyone allergic to a fast-moving codebase with a large open-issue backlog.

 Research by Ry Walker Research • methodology